intlify/vue-i18n-locale-message/README.md

 ## :star: Features

 - API
-  - squeeze the locale messages from `i18n` custom block
+  - squeeze the meta of locale messages from `i18n` custom block
-  - infuse the locale messages to `i18n` custom block
+  - infuse the meta of locale messages to `i18n` custom block
 - CLI
   - squeeze the locale messages from `i18n` custom block
   - infuse the locale messages to `i18n` custom block